kwur/new-kwur-site/_posts/2009-09-10-kwur-dj-showcase-sept-12th-in-the-gargoyle.md

   </p>

   <p>
-    &#8211; &#8211; &#8211; &#8211; &#8211;<br />Also, KWUR is collaborating with WU Cypher on an event the night before, on September 11th.
-Come break in your dancing shoes at WU Cypher&#8217;s Bboy Exhibition Battles on Friday night.
+    – – – – –<br />Also, KWUR is collaborating with WU Cypher on an event the night before, on September 11th.
+Come break in your dancing shoes at WU Cypher’s Bboy Exhibition Battles on Friday night.
 Then wear out your dancing shoes at the Showcase on Saturday!
   </p>

   <p>